ADD CONDITION

 Drug Overview

-CVS SF Menthol 36ct Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
-These cough drops contain menthol, which provides a cooling sensation that can help ease discomfort in your throat.
+CVS SF Menthol Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
+The menthol in these drops provides a cooling sensation that can help ease discomfort in your throat.

-If you're experiencing a cough or throat irritation, these drops can be a helpful option to provide some relief and comfort.
+If you're experiencing a cough or throat irritation, these cough drops can be a helpful option to provide some relief.

 Uses

-You can use this medication to temporarily relieve a cough that often comes with a cold.
+You can use this medication to temporarily relieve a cough that may occur with a cold.
 It also helps ease occasional minor irritation and soreness in your throat.
-This can make you feel more comfortable while you recover from your cold symptoms.
-Rest assured, there are no known harmful effects on developing babies (teratogenic effects) associated with this medication.
+This can be particularly helpful when you're feeling under the weather and need some comfort.

 Dosage and Administration